 What Does P0341 Mean?

-The Camshaft Position Sensor is an important input to the Engine Control Module.
-It allows the ECM to monitor the exact position of your engine’s camshaft, allowing it to make adjustments to fuel injector and ignition timing.
-When the signal is present, but out of a specified range, or missing altogether, a P0341 will be set.
-This is usually accompanied by a long crank to start or an engine that will not start at all.
+The Camshaft Position Sensor is an essential input to the Engine Control Module.
+It allows the ECM to monitor your engine’s camshaft’s exact position, allowing it to make adjustments to fuel injector and ignition timing.
+When the signal is present but out of a specified range or missing altogether, a P0341 will be set, usually accompanied by a long crank to start or an engine that will not start at all.

 What Are The Symptoms Of The P0341 Code?

-P0341 can possibly cause many driveability symptoms.
+P0341 can cause many driveability symptoms.
 Some of the more common symptoms are: